 Summary

-We really hope this post has helped you to understand how much it may cost to travel Europe for 1 month and hope it has reassured you that it doesn’t have to be too expensive and that it is possible to do on a budget.
+We really hope this post has helped you to understand how much it may cost to travel Europe for a month and hope it has reassured you that it doesn’t have to be too expensive and that it is possible to do on a budget.

-We will be doing this budget break down for each month of our travels, so that we can see how the cost compares when we travel to different countries.
+We will be doing this travel budget break down for each month of our travels, so that we can see how the cost compares when we travel to different countries.

 If you have any questions at all, please do leave a comment on this post, we would be happy to help!